-Richmond Montessori School Middle School students range in age from 12-14 years of age.
+Richmond Montessori School Middle School students range in age from 12-14.

 Students in our middle school program love learning and look forward to spending time in school with their classmates and teachers.